cryptocopycats/kittyverse/README.md

 decipher the genes and lookup traits, mewtation tiers / levels, recessive / hidden genes and more.

 Let's build a gene reader.
-Pass in the "magic" 256-bit integer number from the blockchain and get all 48 genes deciphered in 12x4 slices / blocks:
+Pass in the "magic" 256-bit integer number for kitty #1001 from the blockchain and get all 48 genes deciphered in 12x4 slices / blocks:

 ``` ruby